innovationOUtside/vce-generic-guide/g-local_vce_detailed.md

 - Click on the *Update to latest* button.
 This will take you to the *Software updates* page.
 - Click on *Download update* and then *Update and restart*.

-Note: we strongly recommend that you **do not update the software within the VCE unless told to do so by the module team**.
+Note: we strongly recommend that you **do not update the software within the VCE unless asked to do so by the module team**.
 Software updates and upgrades occasionally introduce changes that result in undesirable software behaviour, sometimes known as ‘breaking changes’, that cannot always be predicted in advance.

 ## Uninstalling the Docker application
-When you no longer require the Docker application to run the VCE (or VCEs for any other module you study), you can uninstall the application.
+When you no longer require the Docker application to run the VCE (or VCEs for any other module you study), you may wish to uninstall the application.
 ### Microsoft Windows
 For Windows devices:
 - click on *Start* then *Settings* then *Apps*